onawinkandaprayer/wrkshp/presentations-topics-list.md

 # **Lightning Talks**
-Each talk is a rapid-fire, informationally rich teaching segment. cwThe presentations are no more than 15 minutes each in length.
+Each World Church Affirmation sabbath talk is a rapid-fire, informationally rich teaching segment.
+Presentations are no more than 15 minutes in length.
 NOTE: Talks presented during Sabbath hours are especially prepared to manifest a high spiritual tone.
-Some presentations will be presented or made available in off-sabbath hours.
+Some talks will be presented or made available in off-sabbath hours.

 ---

 ## 1. How God has Led Us

 God led in the formation of the Seventh-day Adventist Church.
-Thousands responded to Heaven's call to proclaim the nearness of Jesus' return, but few studied and embraced the Biblical truths needful in this hour.
-How can His Church recover this clarity and act it out?
+Thousands responded to Heaven's call to proclaim the nearness of Jesus' return, yet few studied and embraced the Biblical truths needful in this hour.
+Learn how God's Church today can attain clarity and advance!

 ## 2. Truths We Must Share

-Why Heaven calls us to deliver Jesus' unique truths to the world, including the Sabbath, the Sanctuary, and the state of the dead.
+Why Heaven calls us to deliver Jesus' unique truths inncluding the Sabbath, the Sanctuary, and the state of the dead to the world.

 ## 3. Messenger to the Remnant

-What truths could be so important that God would send a prophetess to His people?
+What truths could be so important that God would confirm them to His people by sending a prophetess?

 ## 4. A Missionary Work